 William D. Patterson, Director.
 Mr. Patterson has served as a Director since December 2007.
-Mr. Patterson served as senior vice president of Pennichuck Corporation, an investor-owned water company located in New Hampshire, from 2006 until June 2008, when he resigned from his position at Pennichuck Corporation.
+Mr. Patterson has served as senior vice president of Pennichuck Corporation, an investor-owned water company located in New Hampshire, since 2006.
 Mr. Patterson joined Pennichuck Corporation in 2005 as vice president and chief financial officer.
 From January 2003 to January 2005, he served as executive advisor to Concentric Energy Advisors, a private firm located in Marlborough, Massachusetts, providing financial advisory and consulting services for utilities.
 From June 2001 through January 2005, he provided financial advisory and consulting services for utilities as president of EnSTAR Management Corporation, a company which he founded.
-Mr. Patterson continues to serve as president of EnSTAR, and following his resignation from Pennichuck Corporation, Mr. Patterson has returned to EnSTAR full-time.
+Mr. Patterson continues to serve as president of EnSTAR.
+Mr. Patterson has recently announced that he intends to resign from Pennichuck Corporation and to return to EnSTAR Management Corporation full time following effectiveness of such resignation.